Update on CARES Act funding for Hawai‘i’s commercial fishing industry – June 12

 Q. Who is eligible?

-A. Participants eligible for funding will include commercial fishing businesses, charter fishing operators, aquaculture operations, fish processors, and other fishery-related businesses.
+A. Participants eligible for assistance include commercial fishing businesses, charter fishing operators, aquaculture operations in marine waters, wholesale seafood dealers and processors, and subsistence, cultural, or ceremonial fisheries.

 Q. What’s the process moving forward?